whoissqr/NODE/README.md

-#A sample CRUD webpage using NODEJS and TypeAhead
+#A sample CRUD webpage using Node.js and TypeAhead

-This is a rather simple NODEJS project.
-It accepts user text input and connects to a PostgreSQL server and display some database rows in graphical (d3.js) or tabular (Datatables) form.
+This is a rather straightforward Node.js project.
+It accepts user text input and connects to a PostgreSQL server to retrieve some database rows, and display the data in graphical (d3.js) or tabular (Datatables) form.

 ##What does it do?